North Carolina Court Records

 Hialeah, FL 33017

-Note that deposits using the JPay platform are restricted.
+Deposits using the JPay platform are restricted.
 North Carolina permits JPay payments for persons identified as approved visitors for the inmate.
+Additionally, JPay service charges vary by the desired service (money transfers, emails, video calls, etc.), the fund transfer method, and the amount transferred.